llhtimlam/tt_um_llhtimlam_movingscreen/README.md

 ### A Word from the Author

 The author has been working on this project alone and has run into many life challenges.
 Nobody believed a "nobody" and also would be crazy enough to attempt for a fight for world-class semiconductor empire.
-So the author bit the bullet and tanked the losses.
+So the author just bite the bullet and see how far it go until getting lost in the street.

 This silly Pong game?
 It's a stupid prototype.
 A desperate attempt to prove that this could work.
-To convince people that one person who have nothing to do in life but with an ambition and 100+ hours within a week can make something real.
+To convince people that one ambition person who have nothing to do with life can churn out something real from 100+ hours within a week.

 **If you're interested – even just curious – I'd love to chat.**
 Connect with me on [LinkedIn](https://www.linkedin.com/in/timllh/).